Planit

 There’s no doubt that teaching can be an exhausting vocation at times.
 But, even if your students don’t seem to want to learn, you can rest assured that your enthusiasm for a subject can sow the seeds which can grow throughout a student’s life!

-learning and child care centre teachers), compared to 52,672 in the previous year.
+The latest figures from 2024 report that there were 51,594 school based teachers in Scotland, compared to 52,221 in 2023.
 Around 95% of Scottish schools are state schools, run by the 32 Scottish local authorities.
+1

 What areas can I work in?